-- giving a true and fair view of the Group's financial position as at 30 June 2020 and of its financial performance and cash flows for the year then ended, and - complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a. giving a true and fair view of the Group's financial position as at 30 June 2021 and of its financial performance for the year then ended, and - b. complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.